ChatTriggers/slate/source/includes/_objects.md

 ```

 Everything inside of the "myGuiRenderFunction" will be ran while the gui is open.
 Inside of this function you should
-make use of the [RenderLib](#rendering) functions to draw what you want on to the screen.
+make use of the [Renderer](#rendering) functions to draw what you want on to the screen.
 The three arguments passed in
 are the x coordinate of the user's mouse, the y coordinate of the users mouse, and the partial ticks.

 In this example, we render a 50x50 square with the top left corner being the user's mouse position.